urls/url-shortener-php/README.md

 ### Code Style

 The code is formatted according to the [PSR-2](http://www.php-fig.org/psr/psr-2/) standard.
-Please follow this standard when making a contribution.
+Please follow this standard when contributing.

 ## Contributors